What is the difference between food intolerance and food allergy?

 - Simple ‘yes or no’ indicator of food intolerance*

-- Convenient home to laboratory testing service
+- Convenient home to laboratory testing service with FREE delivery and return

 - If positive, the price is deducted from the cost of your Complete YorkTest Programme